14th Street–Union Square station: Exits

-The station contains numerous entrances and exits.
-Near the southeast end of the station, there is one stair, escalator bank, and elevator in the Zeckendorf Towers at the northeast corner of 4th Avenue and 14th Street; this is the ADA-accessible entrance to the station.
+There are numerous entrances and exits to the station.
+An entrance with one stair, escalator bank, and elevator in the Zeckendorf Towers, at the northeast corner of 4th Avenue and 14th Street, connects with the southeast end of the station.
+This entrance provides people that comply with the Americans with Disabilities Act of 1990 (ADA) access to the station.
+The Zeckendorf Towers entrance is privately maintained; as of 2023, the escalators there had been among the least reliable in the New York City Subway system for several years.
 There are two stairs to each of the southwest and southeast corners of the same intersection.
 All of these lead directly to the Lexington Avenue Line mezzanine.
-One block to the west, there are two staircases on the south side of 14th Street between Broadway and University Place, which lead to the western Canarsie Line mezzanine.
+One block to the west, two staircases on the south side of 14th Street between Broadway and University Place lead to the western Canarsie Line mezzanine.
 A closed exit extended to the west side of Broadway between 13th and 14th Streets.

 The central portion of the station contains another exit from the Lexington Avenue Line mezzanine to the Zeckendorf Towers, which leads to the southeast corner of Union Square East and 15th Street.
 There are also two stairs inside Union Square Park between 14th and 15th Streets.
 One is closer to Union Square West between these two streets, opposite the equestrian statue of George Washington, while the other is closer to Union Square East and 15th Street.
-These entrances more directly serve the Broadway Line platforms.
+These entrances are closest to the Broadway Line station.
 The Union Square Park entrances contain large polygonal metal-and-glass canopies, which date from a 1985 renovation of the park.

 At the northern end of the station, two stairs rise to Union Square Park on the east side of Union Square West at 16th Street.
-These lead most directly to the Broadway Line platforms.
+These lead directly to the Broadway Line mezzanine.